-STREAM is a program in the UW-Madison School of Nursing designed to help Native American students attain their goal of becoming professional nurses.
-STREAM students will receive peer support, mentorship, academic and financial support.
+The Success Through Recruitment/Retention, Engagement, and Mentorship program in the UW-Madison School of Nursing is designed to help Native American students attain their goal of becoming professional nurses.
+STREAM students receive peer support, mentorship, academic and financial support.
 The program is funded by an award from the Health Resources and Services Administration (HRSA) Nursing Workforce Diversity (NWD) Program.

 Who can join STREAM?